istio/istio.io/content/docs/concepts/traffic-management/index.md

 #### Conditional rules

-Rules can optionally be qualified to only apply to requests that match some specific criteria such as the following:
+Rules can optionally be qualified to only apply to requests that match some specific condition such as the following:

 _1. Restrict to specific client workloads using workload labels_.
-For example, a rule can indicate that it only applies to calls from workloads (pods) implementing the *reviews* service.
+For example, a rule can indicate that it only applies to calls from workloads (pods) implementing the *reviews* service:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3